Honduras seizes cocaine paste hidden in wooden sticks

 Honduras has become an important staging post for narcotics traffickers linked to Mexican drug cartels transporting South American cocaine to the United States.

 Cocaine is also being produced in Honduras.
-Three laboratories for cocaine production have been found in Honduras this year, a military official said.
+Three laboratories for cocaine production have been found in Honduras this year, a military official told Reuters.

 The presence of drug gangs has increased violence in Honduras, which has the highest murder rate in the world, according to a recent United Nations report.